The Great Maker of Poems

 Sees the solid and beautiful forms of the future where there are now no solid forms,

-Places himself where the future becomes present—uniter of here and hereafter.
+Places himself where the future becomes the present—uniter of here and hereafter.

-The prescient poet projects himself centuries ahead and judges performer or performance after the changes of time,
+He judges performer or performance after the changes of time—

 Does it live through them?
 Does it still hold on untired?